Blog

 Disaster Recovery

-When it comes to ransomware, it holds no bars, and it will target backup servers once they force their way into an organisations network.
+When it comes to ransomware, it pulls no punches, and it will target backup servers once they force their way into an organisation’s network.
 They know that if they can disable or delete the backups, they stand a much better chance of being paid a ransom.
 Backups really are the only guaranteed way to save your data after a ransomware attack.

 3-2-1 Backup Rule

-In order to protect backup data, you should look to adopt the 3-2-1 backup rule.
+In order to protect your backups, you should adopt the 3-2-1 backup rule.
 It is a long-standing best practice for all backup and recovery strategies.
-At Covenco we have taken the rule a step further and have always insisted that any backup solution should meet the 3-2-1-1 backup principle (3 of copies of data, across 2 different media types, 1 copy offsite, and 1 copy offline).
+At Covenco, we have taken the rule a step further and have always insisted that any backup solution should meet the 3-2-1-1 backup principle (3 copies of data across 2 different media types – 1 copy off-site, and 1 copy offline).

-It is essential to implement automated, REGULAR backups so that you will always have a safe version of your data backed up and available.
-There are several best practices that you should follow when it comes to your backup strategy, to allow maximum protection and recovery if the worst were to happen – they include:
+It is essential to implement automated, regular backups so that you will always have a safe version of your data backed up and available.
+There are several best practices that you should follow when it comes to your backup strategy, to allow maximum protection and recovery if the worst were to happen.
+These include:

 Local Backups